loopindex/ckeditor-track-changes/README.md

 ##Known Issues
 * Adjacent changes from different collaborators may affect each other if you accept/reject a single change in the sequence.
 This is related to an issue in ICE which we hope to resolve with the developers.
-* See the [ICE page](https://github.com/NYTimes/ice/blob/master/README.md) for known issues related to ICE.
+* See the <a href="https://github.com/NYTimes/ice/blob/master/README.md" target="_blank">ICE page</a> for known issues related to ICE.

 ##License